Welcome to my blog – Rinobs Anaerobic Digestion and Biogas Blog

-It is a nickname that somehow I was given by my friends at college and it has somehow stuck with me.
+It is a nickname that he was given by friends at college and it has somehow stuck with him.
 There is a story behind it, but I would rather not tell you about it here, thanks!
 (My friends will giggle when they see this, but for the rest of you – hard luck!)

 I have wanted to try my hand at blogging.
 I have been studying how to create a blog properly for some time, but even so in the end, I got a friend in the media industry to set this up for me.